Telefonica, Yoigo to share 4G, broadband in Spain

-MADRID Spain's biggest telecoms operator Telefonica signed a deal with No. 4 provider Yoigo on Thursday allowing it to use its rival's superfast mobile Internet frequencies in exchange for access to its broadband assets.
+MADRID/STOCKHOLM Spain's biggest telecoms operator Telefonica (TEF.MC) signed a deal with No. 4 provider Yoigo TLSN.ST on Thursday allowing it to use its rival's superfast mobile internet frequencies in exchange for access to its broadband assets.

-The agreement is expected to come into force in the fourth quarter of the year and also includes the extension of contracts that grant Yoigo access to Telefonica's 2G and 3G networks in areas of the country where it does not have coverage until 2016, according to statements from the companies.
+The agreement is expected to be carried out in the fourth quarter of the year and also includes the extension of contracts that grant Yoigo access to Telefonica's 2G and 3G networks in areas of the country where it does not have coverage until 2016, according to statements from the companies.

-However, the deal drew fire from the country's No. 3 operator, Orange Spain, which asked competition and government authorities to look into the tie-up.
-Spain's telecoms regulator could not immediately be reached for comment.

-Telefonica and Yoigo said they had also sold mobile towers to infrastructure firm Abertis for 385 million euros ($511 million).
+The two companies said they had also sold mobile towers to infrastructure firm Abertis (ABE.MC) for 385 million euros (336.22 million pounds).
 Abertis said the deal would contribute 60 million euros to its earnings before interest, taxes, depreciation and amortisation (EBITDA).

 Telefonica could not launch 4G as it did not have the right frequencies available due to a number of television channels that were using them.
 The company said it intends to build its own 4G network when possible.